nushackers/notes-to-cs-freshmen-from-the-future/students/README.md

 **Yishu**

 Meet people.
 Make friends.
 Surround yourself with smart people.
 Everything else will fall into place.
 Some good advice: [you can move faster than you think](https://patrickcollison.com/fast) and [be willing to look stupid](https://danluu.com/look-stupid/).

+**Peirong**
+Some things that I will continue to do if I were to be a freshmen all over again:
+ ⁃ If you don’t have relevant work experience, work on a personal project.
+It doesn’t have to be complicated but it should be of some use in your life so that it can be interesting.
+It will help your resume stand out and possibly make securing your first internship that much easier.
+Hiring managers, especially for early internships, use projects as a gauge of the drive and competency of the candidate when working experience is non-existent.
+ ⁃ If you can, do an internship/(some kind of job) where you work with languages/frameworks that are not conventional (preferably early on).
+For me, I did an internship in a startup that uses Haskell and it blew my mind to how can functional languages work in the production setting.
+The community at these places are usually small, tight-knit and you get a much more personal and direct interaction with the people - you end up learning a lot more.
+ ⁃ Don’t worry about grades too much and let it stop you from taking interesting courses.
+The knowledge that you gain will offer immediate benefits.
+It will widen the repertoire of technical topics you can discuss intelligently on at job interviews/social events and help you make meaningful connections.
+It creates more common interests with others in the industry and a good way to start the convo to get to know more people.
+ ⁃ Go for exchange.
+You get to build serious friendships with peers from other faculties and a fantastic way to explore your host university/city/region in great detail.

+**Kevin Lim**
+Grades aren’t everything and there’s more to life than studying.
+Don’t shy away from modules just because they’re known to be difficult or have steep bell curves.
+Take the opportunity to explore and find out what you like in a relatively safe environment.

+Career-wise, everyone knows that it’s important to build up your technical knowledge, but honing your communication skills is equally crucial.
+Try to teach others (e.g. as a teaching assistant) or do mock interviews with your friends to practise breaking down your thoughts to someone else.
+This will serve you well in interviews and in the workplace.

+**Ahmed**
+Your 40+ years ahead will not be defined by the first grade you get, or the first job you start out with.
+Don't give up just because of a road bump!
+The mindset you carry will shape the journey you take in the long road of life ~